 - the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety. - the concern relates to the headteacher of the academy.
-This should be raised with the DSL (unless the DSL is the headteacher, in which case contact must be made with the LADO and the DNEAT Safeguarding Lead).

-6.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
-If any member of staff does not feel the situation has been addressed appropriately at this point should contact the DNEAT Safeguarding Lead directly with their concerns.
+This should be raised with the DSL (unless the DSL is the headteacher, in which case contact must be made with the LADO and the DNEAT Safeguarding Lead). - 6.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
+If any member of staff does not feel the situation has been addressed appropriately at this point should contact the DNEAT Safeguarding Lead directly with their concerns. - 6.12 At DNEAT we are working in partnership with Norfolk Constabulary and Norfolk Children's Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
+In order to achieve this, Norfolk Multi-Agency Safeguarding Hub will share police information of all domestic incidents where one of our pupils has been present with the Designated Safeguarding Lead(s).
+On receipt of any information, the Designated Safeguarding Lead will decide on the appropriate support the child requires, this could be silent or overt.
+All information sharing and resulting actions will be undertaken in accordance with the 'Norfolk Joint Agency Protocol for Domestic Abuse Notifications to Schools'.
+We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.